DarkGhostHunter/Laralocker/README.md

 ### `next($slot)`

-Next, the Queue Worker will put the starting slot into this method to retrieve the next slot that should be free.
+After retrieving the starting slot, the Queue Worker will put it into this method to get the next slot that should be free to reserve.

-If the next slot is "reserved" in the Cache by another Job, it will recursively call `next($slot)` until it finds one that is not.
+If the next slot was already "reserved" by another Job, it will recursively call `next($slot)` until it finds one that is not.

 > For example, if your first slot is `10`, the method will receive `10` and then return `20`.
-The Locker will check if `20` is reserved, and if its not free, then it call `next()` again but it will receive `20`, and so on, until it finds one that is not reserved, like `60`.
+The Locker will check if `20` is reserved, and if its not free, then it call `next()` again but using `20`, and so on, until it finds one that is not reserved, like `60`.

 ### `cache()` (optional)